Quantification of up to 4 Targets

 Digital polymerase chain reaction (dPCR) is a PCR-based technology that enables the sensitive quantification of nucleic acids.
 In a dPCR experiment, nucleic acids are randomly distributed and end-point amplified in several thousands of partitions that act as micro PCR reactors.
 The partitioning process and the end-point detection of targets are the foundation of dPCR high sensitivity: each partition receives either zero or few nucleic acid copies, increasing the amplification efficiency; the end-point reaction ensures the amplification of targets to a detectable level.
 The signal emitted by hydrolysis probes or intercalating binding dyes is used to detect the partitions containing the targets sequence.
 The maximum number of fluorescence signals read in a single sample represents the major limitation of dPCR technology: the majority of dPCR system on the market is able to detect up to two fluorescence signals, limiting the experiment plexity.
 Several strategies were developed to overcome that limitation (Whale et al., 2016), however data analysis of multiplex assays and clustering of data generated from low input specimens are still an issue: manual annotation is time-consuming, user-dependent and has poor reproducibility.

-Digital PCR Cluster Predictor (dPCP) was developed to automate the analysis of multiplex digital PCR data with up to four targets. dPCP supports the analysis of data generated by QuantStudio 3D Digital PCR System and QX100/QX200 Droplet Digital PCR System, is independent of multiplexing geometry, and is not influenced by the amount of input nucleic acid.
+Digital PCR Cluster Predictor (dPCP) was developed to automate the analysis of multiplex digital PCR data with up to four targets. dPCP supports the analysis multiple digital PCR systems, is independent of multiplexing geometry, and is not influenced by the amount of input nucleic acid.

 dPCP requires two types of input files: